weaverdgb/weaver-sdk-js/README.md

 #### Step 1: Define a model

- This will create a new Model with the name 'Man'
+ This will create a new Model with the id 'Man'
  ```javascript
  manModel = new Weaver.Model("Man")
  ```